Weave Local Scorers

 language

-parameter to specify the language of the text.
+parameter to specify the language.

 Usage exampleβ